 1995 – 2009

 After a small rebranding, the logo was simplified.
-Gone are the words “STORES” allowing “DOLLAR GENERAL” to be on one line.
-The black color of the inscription turned gray.
-Seeking minimalism, the designers removed the dark outline and made the corners of the base straight.
+Gone are the words “STORES,” allowing “DOLLAR GENERAL” to be on one line.
+The black inscription turned gray.
+Seeking a minimalist look, the designers removed the dark outline and made the corners of the base straight.

 2009 – today

-In 2009 Dollar General entered a new era.
+In 2009, Dollar General entered a new era.
 It was marked by a redesign that gave the logo a modern look.
-First, it changed the font: the proportions of letters began to be symmetrical, which was lacking before.
-The designers kept the traditional “D” serif, though now it is rectangular instead of triangular.
-The yellow base is now uneven: it has rounded corners and a concave inside the middle.
+First, it changed the font: the proportions of the letters became symmetrical, which they had not been before.
+The designers kept the traditional “D” serif, though it is now rectangular rather than triangular.
+The yellow base is now uneven: it has rounded corners and a concave middle.

 Font and Colors

 Dollar General’s wordmark resembles a sign, so it’s perfect for a chain store.
-Over the years, it has evolved to eventually take an unusual shape that only remotely resembles the original rectangle.
+Over the years, it has evolved into an unusual shape that only remotely resembles the original rectangle.
 This was all done for marketing purposes because rounded corners evoke subconscious consumer confidence.

-The font that is now used for the Dollar General logo is called FS Lola Bold.
-Its developer Phil Garnham tried to create a sans serif grotesque, but in the process, he realized that he was getting a kind of “semi-Antiqua” – letters with half-serifs.
-The typographer went even further and combined contrasting elements represented by soft roundings and angular edges.
+The font currently used for the Dollar General logo is called FS Lola Bold.
+Its developer, Phil Garnham, tried to create a sans-serif grotesque, but in the process, he realized he was getting a kind of “semi-Antiqua” lettering with half-serifs.
+The typographer went even further, combining contrasting elements with soft, rounded corners and angular edges.

-The traditional color of the retail chain since 1984 is yellow.
-Dollar General’s corporate identity combines this bright hue with its gloomy antagonist, black, which is the color the company’s name is written in.
+The retail chain’s traditional color has been yellow since 1984.
+Dollar General’s corporate identity combines this bright hue with its gloomy antagonist, black, which is the color in which the company’s name is written.